The Seventh Cup offers a new perspective on what quality in tea is

 I’m Finland’s first certified tea sommelier, living nowadays in Gotland, Sweden.
 I've been working in the coffee and tea industry as a tea and coffee trainer since 2009.
 I've been working both with big multinational companies and smaller-scale players, and during this time, I've seen many developments unravel in the tea industry.

 Still it doesn't seize to amaze me how few quality brands there are.
-Many label themselves as ‘luxury brands’ but there’s no quality behind the product.
-It is even harder to find fully traceable and conscious quality tea traders.
+There are a few brands selling great quality tea, but still they're lacking the focus on overall sustainability, where the employee and environmental responsibility is equally as important as quality.
+It is almost impossible to find fully traceable and conscious quality tea traders.
 No-one dares to talk about the tough issues behind making tea: the inhumane working conditions, the farmers' powerlessness in the purchasing price, unreasonable salaries, child labor, modern slavery, and harm to the environment caused by mass-production, pesticides and unsustainable production practices.

 There are well-known certificates, but they can't always guarantee that the farms they work with play their part.
 The only way to ensure that the living and working conditions of the tea workers as well as environmental factors are taken into consideration is to be fully transparent and have a straight connection with the farmer.
 The fact is, only a handful of people are aware of the situation, as tea's way to a cup is almost always untraceable.